synsense/sinabs/doc/source/api/dynapcnn_compatible_network.rst

 sinabs.backend.speck.tospeck
 =============================

-This module describes the ``SpeckCompatibleNetwork`` class that is used to transform a spiking neural network into a network that is compatible with speck.
+This module describes the ``DynapcnnCompatibleNetwork`` class that is used to transform a spiking neural network into a network that is compatible with speck.

 .. toctree::